matraina/CCDTesting/README.md

 #####Directory structure#####
 Analysis directory (tipically CCDName/date/) must contain raw/, processed/ , header/ and reports/ directories if raw_processed_header_reports_dir_structure set to true in config.json
 Alternatively, it is possible to have input and output files all in the same directory; this should be set in 'working_directory' in config.json
-Using multi_Image_Analysis.sh, the latter 3 (processed/ header/ and reports/) will be created if not there, but having raw/ with .fits files is a requirement (if raw_processed_header_reports_dir_structure set to true in config.json).

-#####Shell analysis automation script#####
-source multi_Image_analysis.sh      path/to/CCDTesting/directory    raw_Image_Name      processed_Image_Name      start_Index_In_Image_Name     end_Index_In_Image_Name
-e.g.: source multi_Image_Analysis.sh     /home/damic/data/Parameter_Scans/UW1603S/20210118   Image_LPNHE_VDD_    Img_VDD_   16     24
-In the case of line above images: Image_LPNHE_VDD_16.fits, Image_LPNHE_VDD_17.fits, ..., Image_LPNHE_VDD_24.fits will be analyzed and processed into Img_VDD_16.fits, etc.
-Headers and reports of all images will be in the respective directories inside path/to/CCDTesting/directory (if selected in config.json)

 #####Configuration file#####
 - test should be stated in config file before running the corresponding analysis script.
-Current options: 'tweaking', 'linearity'
+Current options: 'tweaking', 'linearity','quality','chargetransfer','clusters_depth_calibration'
+- if run executable =/= from stated test code will ask to confirm

 Structure of the configuration file:

 {
-    "test" : "linearity",
+    "test" : "tweaking",
     "working_directory" : "./", #mother directory where images or directory structure (raw/, processed/, etc.) are located "raw_processed_header_reports_dir_structure" : true, #using raw/, processed/, header, reports/ directory structure?
-    "skip_start" : 5, #start skip used for single skip noise, difference and average image "skip_end" : -1, #end skip for difference and average image "fix_leach_reconstruction" : true, #correct reconstruction bug due to leach "reverse" : true, #number of electrons increasing (true) or decreasing (false) as ADU value decreases "ccd_register_size": 1036,  #size of register for overscan location "analysis_region" : "full", #where to compute noise and dark current (anticlustering only).
-Accepted values: 'full', 'exposed_pixels', 'overscan'
+    "skip_start" : 5, #start skip used for single skip noise, difference and average image "skip_end" : -1, #end skip for difference and average image "fix_leach_reconstruction" : true, #correct reconstruction bug due to leach "reverse" : true, #number of electrons increasing (true) or decreasing (false) as ADU value decreases "ccd_register_size": 1036,  #size of register for overscan location (prescan+registersize+prescan+overscan) "analysis_region" : "full", #where to compute noise and dark current (anticlustering only).
+Accepted values: 'full', 'exposed_pixels', 'overscan', 'arbitrary' if analysis_region set to 'arbitrary', also change arguments below to meaningful/possible values to locate chosen region:
+    "lower_row":-1, #if set to -1 fall back to full image "upper_row":-1,
+    "lower_column":-1,
+    "upper_column":-1,
+    "kcl_threshold":3.2, #threshold in sigma units for charge loss coefficient PCDD tail counts (eg count below -3.2sigma and above 3.2sigma)
-    "calibration_constant_guess" : 10, #guess for calibration constant used if calibration fails (or not performed) "print_header" : false, #print header.txt? (in /header or mother dir) "tweaking_analysis":  #configure tweaking analysis
+    "calibration_constant_guess" : 10, #guess for calibration constant used in fit and if calibration fails/not performed "print_header" : false, #print header.txt? (in /header or mother dir) "tweaking_analysis":  #configure tweaking analysis
     [{
+        "multiple_images" :
+        [{
+            "use_multiple_images" : false,
+            "lower_index" : 2, #image_index at the end of image name.
+Eg Image_LPNHE_2
+            "upper_index" : 3,
+            "scan_report" : true, # report for a paramter scan
+            "scan_parameters": "VDD", #for which paramter
+            "scan_intervals": "-17,-24,-2" #specify scan values (not used ftm) }],
         "report" : #compute and report on below objects (tweaking) [{
             "header" : true, #extract and print header in report